Sequential composition of answer set programs: Algebraic transformations

-In what follows, $H$ denotes a Horn program.
 For example, we have The general construction here is that we add a tautological rule $b\leftarrow b$ for every body atom $b$ of $H$ which we want to preserve, and we add a fact $c$ in case we want to remove $c$ from the rule bodies in $H$.

 \begin{definition} For any interpretation $I$, define Notice that $.^\ominus$ is computed with respect to some fixed alphabet $A$. \end{definition}

 For instance, we have

 Interestingly enough, we have and